Don-Meka/Student-Survey/README.md

-# Student-Survey
-Independent study with Ceballos
+This was just a basic SPSS survey during my independent study with Dr.Ceballos